micmejia/bible-dump/NKJV/Luke/Luke 16.md

 ###### 1
-He also said to His disciples: "There was a certain rich man who had a steward, and an accusation was brought to him that this man was [^a]wasting his goods.
+He also said to His disciples: "There was a certain rich man who had a steward, and an accusation was brought to him that this man was wasting his goods.

 ###### 2
 So he called him and said to him, 'What is this I hear about you?
 Give an account of your stewardship, for you can no longer be steward.'